 If the IRS suspects that an employer has intentionally misclassified employees as independent contractors in order to avoid their employer responsibilities and taxes, businesses could incur criminal penalties of up to $1,000 per employee, plus potential prison time of as much as 5 years.
 This is on top of $50 for each non-filed Form W-2, 1.5% of the wages of each misclassified employee, 40% of the FICA taxes that weren’t withheld from the employee, and 100% of the employer contributions.
 These penalties will include any interest that would have accrued on those payments.

 Payapa Provides Payroll and Compliance

-Papaya can help you ensure proper classification of your entire work force.
-Our network of local experts covers more than 100 countries worldwide and our dedicated CSM team us always available to assist on questions of workforce management.
+Papaya can help you ensure the proper classification of your entire workforce.
+Our network of local experts covers more than 100 countries worldwide and our dedicated CSM team is always available to assist on questions of workforce management.

-Papaya can manage the payroll for any number of workforce options, including full-time workers, contractors, and workers paid through Global PEO /Employer of Record model.
-Let our experts keep your payroll from of worker misclassification or any other workforce management issue you might encounter.
+Papaya can manage the payroll for any number of workforce options, including full-time workers, contractors, and workers paid through the Global PEO /Employer of Record model.
+Let our experts keep your payroll from worker misclassification or any other workforce management issue you might encounter.